romixch/RomanNumeralsKata/README.md

 RomanNumeralsKata
 =================

 This is a simple library to convert roman numbers to decimal numbers.
-It is a product of @silvanschaer and @romixch.
+It is a product of @PitZurkirchen and @romixch.

 How to use:
 ```